oppsec/GWI/README.md

 > Get Website Info (GWI) is a python tool to get website informations with Whois module

 ## Download
-1. For more easy download, click in the button "Clone or download" and click in "Download ZIP"
+1. For more easy download, click in the button `Clone or download" and click in "Download ZIP`
-2. If you want to use **SSH**, you can use "git clone git@github.com:oppsec/GWI.git"
+2. If you want to use **SSH**, you can use `git clone git@github.com:oppsec/GWI.git`
-3. If you want to use **HTTPS**, you can use "git clone https://github.com/oppsec/GWI.git"
+3. If you want to use **HTTPS**, you can use `git clone https://github.com/oppsec/GWI.git`
 <br><br>

 ## Set-Up